Albly/UnsupSeg/README.md

 10. TIMIT data set parser
 11. Threshold-based algorithm for outliers detecting and comparison of real and predicted boundaries distributions

-config.yaml - contains model hyperparameters and other parameters like paths to train/test folders etc.
+[`config.yaml`](https://github.com/Albly/UnsupSeg/blob/master/config.yaml) - contains model hyperparameters and other parameters like paths to train/test folders etc.

-dataloader.py - is responsible for data reading from datasets in the appropriate format
+[`dataloader.py`](https://github.com/Albly/UnsupSeg/blob/master/dataloader.py) - is responsible for data reading from datasets in the appropriate format.

-predict.py - to make a prediction on a single audio file and to save real boundaries and scores into hdf5 files
+[`predict.py`](https://github.com/Albly/UnsupSeg/blob/master/predict.py) - to make a prediction on a single audio file and to save real boundaries and scores into hdf5 files.

-solver.py - solver for the model and its functions (forward, optimizer, building the model etc.)
+[`solver.py`](https://github.com/Albly/UnsupSeg/blob/master/solver.py) - solver for the model and its functions (forward, optimizer, building the model etc.).

-utils.py - some functions used in other scripts (metrics evaluation, peak detection etc.)
+[`utils.py`](https://github.com/Albly/UnsupSeg/blob/master/utils.py) - some functions used in other scripts (metrics evaluation, peak detection etc.).

-scripts folder - scripts with model training, and data preprocessing
+[`scripts folder`](https://github.com/Albly/UnsupSeg/tree/master/scripts) - scripts with model training, and data preprocessing.

 # Datasets description
 ## TIMIT